munguua/ncmpcpp-ueberzug/README.md

 padding_bottom=1
 padding_right=2
 reserved_playlist_cols=30
+reserved_cols_in_percent="false" # Change this if you use ncmpcpp columns mode, see next section
 ```
 The `padding_` and `reserved_playlist_cols` values are in *characters*, here is an image to make it easier to understand:
 ![ncmpcpp-ueberzug settings](img/settings_explained.png)